eliottprdlx/variational_neural_ode/devlog.md

 - clean the code : ok
 - add identity and laplace encoders : ok

+# 28/04/20256

+LatentODE
+- identify why performance is terrible : ok
+- clean and modularize the LatentODE code : ok
+- add interpolation for continuous control : ok
+- add visualization : ok

 # TODO

+AC
+- modularize Trainer and enable it to generate controlled trajectories from other environments and random GP controls

 LatentODE
-- identify why performance is terrible
-- clean and modularize the LatentODE code
+- test LatentODE with other controlled trajectories
+- train with a larger dataset
 - start implementing ANODE